 The GDPR imposes several requirements relating to the processing personal data, including the requirement to provide a notice to individuals about personal data processing activities, the lawful basis for processing personal data, having data processing agreements with third parties who process personal data, appointing data protection officers, conducting data protection impact assessments, record-keeping, responding to individuals' requests to exercise their rights in respect of their personal data, notification of data breaches to the competent national data protection authority, and the implementation of safeguards to protect the security and confidentiality of personal data.
-The GDPR also imposes several additional requirements relating to the processing of health and other sensitive data which will require us to obtain consent from the individual to whom the personal data relates.
+The GDPR also imposes several additional requirements relating to the processing of health and other sensitive data which may require us to obtain consent from the individual to whom the personal data relates.

-The GDPR imposes strict rules on the transfer of personal data out of the EEA/UK to countries not regarded by European Commission and the United Kingdom government as providing adequate protection ("third countries"), including the United States.
-These transfers are prohibited unless an appropriate safeguard specified by data protection laws is implemented, such as the Standard Contractual Clauses ("SCCs") approved by the European Commission, or a derogation applies.
-A decision by the Court of Justice of the European Union, or CJEU, in 2020 Case C-311/18 (Data Protection Commissioner v Facebook Ireland and Maximillian Schrems or Schrems II) invalidated the EU-U.S. Privacy Shield Framework (which was one of the primary mechanisms used by U.S. companies to import personal data from the EEA in compliance with the GDPR's cross-border data transfer restrictions) and affirmed the use of SCCs as an appropriate safeguard for the international transfer of personal data from the EU to third countries, and .
-The Schrems II decision also established that transfers made pursuant to the SCCs (and other similar appropriate transfer safeguards) need to be assessed on a case-by-case basis taking into account the legal regime applicable in the destination country, in particular regarding applicable surveillance laws and relevant rights of individuals with respect to the transferred personal data, to ensure an "essentially equivalent" level of protection to that guaranteed in the EEA in the jurisdiction where the data importer is based ("Transfer Equivalence Test").
-On June 4, 2021, the European Commission issued new forms of SCCs (which replace the previous SCCs adopted under the Data Protection Directive) for data transfers from controllers or processors subject to the GDPR, to controllers or processors established outside the EEA The UK is not subject to the European Commission's new standard contractual clauses but has published its own transfer mechanisms, the International Data Transfer Agreement and International Data Transfer Addendum ("IDTA"), which enables transfers from the UK and has implemented a similar Transfer Equivalence Test.
-If we conduct Clinical Trials in the European Union or the United Kingdom, we will be required to carry out Equivalence Tests and transition to the new forms of SCCs/IDTA with service providers outside the UK/EEA who we utilize for the processing of UK/EEA personal data and any other parties outside the UK/EEA who we transfer UK/EEA personal data to.
-The international transfer obligations under the EU and UK data protection regimes will require significant effort and cost, and may result in us needing to make strategic considerations around where EEA/UK personal data is located and which service providers we can utilize for the processing of EEA/UK personal data, particularly as the enforcement around GDPR international transfer compliance obligations is currently unclear..
-Although the United Kingdom is regarded as a third country under the EU GDPR, the European Commission has issued a decision recognizing the United Kingdom as providing adequate protection under the EU GDPR and, therefore, transfers of personal data originating in the EEA to the United Kingdom remain unrestricted.
+The GDPR imposes strict rules on the transfer of personal data out of the EEA and UK to countries not regarded by European Commission and the United Kingdom government as providing adequate protection ("third countries"), including the United States.
+These transfers are prohibited unless an appropriate safeguard specified by data protection laws is implemented (such as the Standard Contractual Clauses ("SCCs") approved by the European Commission and the UK International Data Transfer Agreement/Addendum ("UK IDTA")) or a derogation applies.
+When relying on the SCCs and the UK IDTA for data transfers, we may also be required to carry out transfer impact assessments, on a case-by-case basis, taking into account the legal regime applicable in the destination country, in particular regarding applicable surveillance laws and relevant rights of individuals with respect to the transferred personal data, to ensure an "essentially equivalent" level of protection to that guaranteed in the EEA and UK, in the jurisdiction where the data importer is based.
+The international transfer obligations under the EEA and UK data protection regimes will require significant effort and cost, and may result in us needing to make strategic considerations around where EEA and UK personal data is transferred and which service providers we can utilize for the processing of EEA and UK personal data.

+Although the United Kingdom is regarded as a third country under the EU GDPR, the European Commission has issued a decision recognizing the United Kingdom as providing adequate protection under the EU GDPR ("Adequacy Decision") and, therefore, transfers of personal data originating in the EEA to the United Kingdom remain unrestricted.
 Like the EU GDPR, the UK GDPR restricts personal data transfers outside the United Kingdom to countries not regarded by the United Kingdom as providing adequate protection.
 The United Kingdom government has confirmed that personal data transfers from the United Kingdom to the European Economic Area remain free flowing.